9th of January 2018

 10th of January 2010

 Text files are the single most important way we can communicate with computers.
-It's no coincidence that they are also the most important way to communicate with other human beings.
+It's no coincidence that they are also the most vital way to interact with other human beings.
 What we can achieve with text files is invaluable: Write it once and refer to it whenever you want to get the message across in the future.
 Write a program (it's just text), save it and let the machine execute it whenever you like.
-Write another text file which contains the rules for the execution of your program and the computer runs your program exactly as you specified (
+Write another text file which contains the rules for the execution of your program and the computer runs your application exactly as you specified (

 cron files do that on Unix).